| | |

 On the other hand, an air-conditioning unit high on the wall worked well, and a small balcony overlooking my picturesque but fake street was a pleasant place to sit with a book in the cool of the morning.

 Would I recommend Arolithos?
 For a wedding, a reunion, or other large-group gathering, it would be perfect.
 In other words, for any vacation where the point is to see each other, rather than to see Crete.
-If you mean to see the island or spend time on the beach, it’s probably not the best choice, especially without a rental car.
+If you mean to see the island or spend time on the beach, it’s probably not the best choice, unless you rent a car.

 On my next trip to Crete, I’ll rent a car and do some driving on the back roads.
 I’d like to see if Arolithos hotel’s view of traditional Cretan life actually matches anything still in existence, or whether the whole thing represents nothing more than a long-gone idealized view.